bishosilwal/socimount/README.md

 * post in page with multiple image upload support
 * set time to post, which will used to post in social app after time delayed

+2. Twitter
+* see twitter feed data
+* post in twitter with multiple image upload support
+* set time to post, which will used to post in social app after time delayed

+3. Instagram
+* see instagram feed data with images

 ### App Requirement
 * Ruby 2.4.2
 * Rails 5.2.1